 Hubert Boulos on advertising, versatility and transforming an organisation

 Hubert Boulos brings over 20 years of advertising experience to his role as CEO at DDB Middle East.
 After training in law in the US, he built his career in advertising in France before moving to the MENA region in 2005.
 Following the success of our Global Power Book #PRProSeries, we continue the series exploring the careers of the most powerful communications pros around the world today.
-Nikki Samson, Senior Consultant at Hanson Search MENA, sits down with Hubert to find out how he made it in the industry.
+We sat down with Hubert to find out how he made it in the industry.

 Why did you get into advertising?